The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$1,820||$1,009|

-If you have an at-fault accident, speeding ticket, reckless driving violation, or DWI on your record, American Family could be a better choice than Allstate.
-Every insurer has different post-violation pricing structures, so don't be afraid to shop around to understand which insurer suits you.
+If you are carrying an at-fault accident, speeding ticket, reckless driving violation, or DUI on your driving record, American Family could be a better choice than Allstate.
+Every auto insurance company enacts rate penalties differently, so it's worth comparing quotes to understand which insurer is best for you.

 |Citation||Allstate avg. annual premium||American Family avg. annual premium|